Accountant networking is a tried and tested method to build your personal and professional network and grow your business.

 Professional Accountant Associations

-Professional organizations like Accounting Association of International Accountants (AICPA), American Payroll Association, or CPA Canada host events every month.
+Professional organizations like AICPA, American Payroll Association, or CPA Canada host frequent events where you can meet other accounting professionals who get your business.

 Local Industry Events

-Here’s an example of a simple search for an e-commerce event:
+Here’s an example of a simple search for a local event:

 Accounting Conferences

-There are plenty of accounting conferences you can head to to learn new skills and meet new people.
+There are plenty of accounting conferences where you can learn new skills and meet new people in one trip.

 Here I am at Xerocon, giving tips on how to start building a personal brand online.